 Is it any good?

-Technically, AMERICAN NINJA would be considered an action/adventure flick, heavy on the drama with a dash of romance thrown in for good measure.
-But the movie plays more like a comedy with its overabundance of senseless violence that swiftly goes from funny to hysterical with each new kick, thrust, and explosion.
+Technically, AMERICAN NINJA would be considered an action/adventure flick, heavy on the drama with a dash of romance thrown in for good measure; but it's a bit more of a mess than that.
+The movie plays more like a comedy with its overabundance of senseless violence that swiftly goes from funny to hysterical with each new kick, thrust, and explosion.
 Add in a few noticeably un-Oscar worthy acting performances, some great stereotyping of cultures and characters, and good ol' fashioned American patriotism and you have a cutting edge martial arts cinema experience -- 20 years ago.